-Please remember that the lectures have to cater for undergraduates with widely different A-levels; therefore some courses may appear easy to start with, others difficult.
-Nevertheless, you should aim to attend all the lectures listed for the Prelims course.
-Not only will it give you a broader coverage of the course but you will be examined on the material covered in lectures at the end of the year.
+Please remember that the lectures have to cater for undergraduates with widely differing prior qualifications; therefore some courses may appear easy to start with, others difficult.
+You should aim to attend all the lectures listed for the Prelims course.
+Not only will it give you the full breadth of coverage of the course but you will be examined on the material covered in lectures at the end of the year.